zombifier/Pathoschild.StardewMods/Automate/docs/README.md

 </dd>

-<dt>Advanced pipeline with Super Hopper</dt>
+<dt>Advanced pipeline with Filtered Chest Hopper</dt>
 <dd>

-[Super Hopper](https://www.nexusmods.com/stardewvalley/mods/9418) is a mod which lets hoppers transfer items from the chest above them to the one below.
-These are ignored by Automate, so you can use them to create a chain of machine groups.
+[Filtered Chest Hopper](https://www.nexusmods.com/stardewvalley/mods/21730) is a mod which lets you transfer items from the chest above them to the one below, with optional item filtering rules.

+These are ignored by Automate, so you create a chain of machine groups.
 That lets you support any number of input items without sending unprocessed items to the shipping bin or wrong machine.

 The trick is: